duybao1811/duybao1811/README.md

 - 🌱 I’m currently learning Software Engineering at University of Information Technology
 - 😄 I like learning about software and research new techology.
-- 💬 Ask me about react, javascript and php
+- 💬 Ask me about front-end, react, javascript
 - :relaxed: I love watching movie in free time
 - 📫 How to reach me duybao18112000@gmail.com
 <br/>